mworion/MountWizzard4/docs/source/install_python.rst

 Python Installation
 ===================
 MW4 is a python3 application based on some python libraries and uses Qt as framework for GUI.
-Different from past versions of MW there will is no one box solution (MAC bundle, EXE File, etc.) available.
+Different to past versions of MW there will be no one box solution (MAC bundle, EXE File, etc.) available.
 As MW4 is python3 and comes with internal update functionality, it uses a standard python3 environment.
 Ideally it is recommended in a virtualenv.

-MW4 uses python 3.7.
-The first step is to install the python 3.7 package if not already installed.
+MW4 is tested on python3.7.
+The first step is to install the python3.7 package if not already installed.
 For all platforms there is an installer available.
 Please follow the descriptions that comes with the installers.
 To give a short overview here are some quick installation hints for all platforms.
 The installers for Windows and OSx can be downloaded from python.org.

 .. warning::
     Please do not use a newer version of python!
 Some libraries bring precompiled binaries with them and they might not be available for a newer python version.
-I tested it with python3.7!
-Python3.8 does not work right now as matplotlib does not support this.
 The actual python3.7 version is python3.7.6!
+A good overview what could run is in the readme on github.

 If you already have python3.7 installed, you can skip this section and go directly to the MW4 installation process.
 If you have to install python3.7 this has to be done only once for